markstringer-dti/markstringer-dti.github.io/dti.md

 So, someone who wants a project to succeed shouldn't do anything to stop it moving into this phase.
 At the same time, you should know where you're going and what kind of things can should be done to get you out the other side of this difficult phase.

-OK, here's where it gets even more tricky.
-There are two kinds of thing that you should be doing to get the project through this trick phase and on the road to success.
-And here's what makes this tricky.
+OK, here's where it gets even harder.
+There are two kinds of thing that you should be doing to get the project through this difficult phase and on the road to success.
+And here's what makes this difficult.
 Both of the kinds of things that you should be dong are the kinds of things that the sponsors of a project are likely are either a pointless waste of time or are actually damaging to the project and should be stopped.

 What are these two things?
 Stakeholder research, which I'll talk about in more detail in the next chapter, and working software.

 What do I mean by stakeholder research?
 I mean as a product team developing a good understanding of who is interested in the product and what their interest is.
 Notice here that I'm not saying "user research" that's because stakeholder research doesn't just include users, it include other individuals, organisations, interest groups that might be interested in the product.

-Also, as I'm writing this, I'm resisting from saying things like "find out as much as you can about the people who are funding this project" or "find out everything that you possibly can about your users."
+Also, as I'm writing this, I'm resisting from saying things like "find out as much as you can about the people who are paying for this project" or "find out everything that you possibly can about your users."
 Why?
-Because as a seasoned and grizzled project manager I'm sensitive to statements that involve "all".
+Because as a seasoned and grizzled project manager I'm very careful of statements that involve "all".

 But I can say this.
 You need a strategy for mapping the ecosystem of stakeholders and you need a strategy for investigating the needs of users and using what you find from these investigations to inform what goes into working software.

 At the same time, you need a strategy for getting working software that somehow addresses these needs and is attractive to the ecosystem of stakeholders as near to real users using real data as you possibly can.

 So how do we do this?
-How do we acheive this transition from the "Flowers", where value and support for an idea comes from the idea itself to the "Fruit" where value and support comes from a real thing, a real, working piece of software.
+How do we acheive this shift from the "Flowers", where value and support for an idea comes from the idea itself to the "Fruit" where value and support comes from a real thing, a real, working piece of software.

 ## Chapter 5 - Working Software